(WOMR file photo)

 The accident took place when there appeared to be contact between Busch and fellow JGR driver Erik Jones.

 Busch was being treated for a right lower-leg compound fracture and a left mid-foot fracture, and would not compete in the season’s biggest event.
+These injuries resemble the ones who are injured when they hit car driveway.
+They take a long time to recover unless and until the patients are mentally strong and cooperate with the doctors for a speedy recovery.

 Joe Gibbs Racing reported that Busch underwent surgery on his right leg on Saturday night.
 It is also reported that Busch suffered a compound fracture of his right lower leg, as well as a reported fractured left foot.